ao-labs/spacebar-contract/docs/SampleSpaceFactoryV2.md

 ## SpaceFactoryV2

-This contract is just for testing purposes
+This contract is just for testing upgradeability

 ### test